Arnaldo Forlani

-Arnaldo Forlani (/it/; 8 December 1925 – 6 July 2023) was an Italian politician who served as the Prime Minister of Italy from 1980 to 1981.
-He also held the office of Deputy Prime Minister, Minister of Foreign Affairs, and Minister of Defence.
+Arnaldo Forlani (/it/; 8 December 1925 – 6 July 2023) was an Italian politician who served as Prime Minister of Italy from 1980 to 1981.
+He also held the office of Deputy Prime Minister of Italy, Minister of Foreign Affairs, and Minister of Defence.
+In 1981, together with Bettino Craxi and Giulio Andreotti, Forlani promoted the Pentapartito, the political coalition between the five major Italian parties that ruled Italy between 1981 and 1991.
+At the time of his death in 2023, he was both the oldest living and the longest-lived Italian prime minister.

 A member of the right-wing faction of the Christian Democracy (DC) party, Forlani was one of the most prominent Italian politicians from the 1970s to early 1990s.
 He led the DC party on two occasions: between 1969 and 1973, and between 1989 and 1992.
-Forlani's permiership, which lasted less than a year, was strongly marked by the 1980 Irpinia earthquake and the P2 lodge scandal, the latter causing his resignation in June 1981.
+Forlani's permiership, which lasted less than a year, was strongly marked by the 1980 Irpinia earthquake and the Propaganda Due scandal, the latter causing his resignation in June 1981.
+His political career ended in the 1990s after the Tangentopoli scandal and a failed candidacy for president of the Italian Republic.

-In 1981, together with Bettino Craxi and Giulio Andreotti, he promoted the Pentapartito, the political coalition between the three major Italian parties that ruled Italy between 1981 and 1991.
-At the time of his death in 2023, he was both the oldest living and the longest-lived Italian prime minister.

 Early life and career

 Forlani was born on 8 December 1925, in Pesaro, Marche.
-As a youth he played as a midfielder for Vis Pesaro, in the Serie C of the Italian soccer league.
+As a youth, he played as a midfielder for Vis Pesaro in the Serie C of the Italian football league.
 In 1948, after getting a degree in law at the University of Urbino and being elected comunal and provincial councilor, Forlani began his political career, holding the position of provincial secretary of Christian Democracy (DC) for Pesaro.

-In 1954 he became a member of the central committee of Christian Democracy, as member of the right-wing faction.
-The following year, Forlani became director of the party's section Studi, Propaganda e Stampa (S.P.E.S).
+In 1954, Forlani became a member of the central committee of Christian Democracy, as member of the right-wing faction.
+The following year, Forlani became director of the party's section Studi, Propaganda e Stampa.
 In the 1958 Italian general election, Forlani was elected in the Chamber of Deputies for the first time.
 Forlani soon became one of the closest collaborators of Amintore Fanfani, as an exponent of the Nuove Cronache DC current, of which Forlani became its number two in 1959.

-In 1962, he was elected national vicesecretary of Christian Democracy, under Aldo Moro's leadership.
-He held this position for seven years, until 1969, under the secretariat of Mariano Rumor and Flaminio Piccoli.
+In 1962, he was elected national vice-secretary of Christian Democracy, under Aldo Moro's leadership.
+He held this position for seven years until 1969 under the secretariat of Mariano Rumor and Flaminio Piccoli.